-Plantation slavery and settler colonialism are defining aspects of the early Caribbean—and both sit at the origin of the modern capitalist world.
-The texts and images collected here tell the story of European imperial domination, and of the enslaved African and indigenous American people whose land, labor, and lives shaped the culture and development of the Atlantic world.
+Plantation slavery and settler colonialism are defining aspects of the early Caribbean—both sit at the origin of the modern capitalist world.

+The texts and images collected here tell the story of European imperial domination, and of the enslaved African and indigenous American people whose lives, labor, and land shaped the culture and development of the Atlantic world.

-The materials in the archive are primarily authored and published by Europeans, but the ECDA aims to use digital tools to "remix" the archive and foreground the presence and contributions of enslaved and free African, Afro-creole, and indigenous peoples in the Caribbean world.
+The materials in the archive are primarily authored and published by Europeans, but the ECDA aims to use digital tools to "remix" the archive and foreground the centrality and creativity of enslaved and free African, Afro-creole, and indigenous peoples in the Caribbean world.